 Any member of the Wesleyan University community who becomes aware of an incident that might create a discriminatory, hostile, or harassing working or learning environment or believes that he or she is, or may have been, the object of discriminatory harassment should report it to the appropriate person listed below.
-All complaints will be investigated and handled in as confidential a manner as possible.
+All complaints will be investigated and handled in as private a manner as possible.

 Complaints may be adjudicated by different bodies, depending on the nature of the complaint and the position of the individual against whom a complaint has been made.
 Given the sensitive and often difficult nature of bringing complaints or raising concerns regarding discriminatory harassment, a student or member of the faculty or staff who prefers may bring a harassment concern or complaint to the attention of an administrator different from those listed below.
 For example, a student may prefer to discuss a concern about harassment with, and seek counsel from, the vice president for student affairs, the dean of students, or a class dean, regardless of the position of the person alleged to be engaging in harassment.
-Similarly, a staff member may prefer to discuss a concern about harassment with, and seek counsel from, the vice president for institutional partnerships and chief diversity officer or the director of human resources, regardless of the position of the person about whom the concern exists.
+Similarly, a staff member may prefer to discuss a concern about harassment with, and seek counsel from, he vice president for institutional partnerships and chief diversity officer or the director of human resources, regardless of the position of the person about whom the concern exists.
+Regardless of where the complaint is made, all university employees are required to share share the complaint with the Title IX coordinator or the appropriate vice president who will confer with the Title IX coordinator.